Dragonmystic707/exalted-reincarnated/docs/Sorcery/Sorcery.md

 source of their training, such as an Ally, or one of their starting Facts.

-Typically, when advancing to the **Greater** and **Capstone** Spells, their mentor will require a **Task** to be performed.
+When advancing to the **Sapphire** and **Adamant** Circle Spells, their mentor will require a **Task** to be performed.
 The mentor must ask the Exalt to undertake something they find difficult in order to find a deeper enlightenment and understanding of themselves before they are allowed such power over the world.

-Access to the **Greater Level** has a repercussion to the character for years on end, changing how they view life and themselves.
-The **Capstone Level** Task will have a permanent change to their character.
+Access to the **Sapphire Level** has a repercussion to the character for years on end, changing how they view life and themselves.
+The **Adamant Level** Task will have a permanent change to their character.

 These tasks could be any such as sacrificing a cherished item, scaling a